 After getting a green card, a permanent resident can become a citizen by completing the process of naturalization.

-E&M Mayock assists clients who have problems qualifying, such as meeting the physically presence, language, or the good moral character requirements.
+E&M Mayock assists clients who have problems qualifying for naturalization, such as meeting the physically present, language, or good moral character requirements.

 We offer a special “Natz” review program for clients who have achieved their green cards through our firm.

-Others may wish to download and file form N-400 on their own: N-400 page CIS
+Others may wish to download and file form N-400 Application for Naturalization on their own.

 Some individuals may be U.S. citizens at birth abroad, but unaware of their status.
 This is particularly true for Canadians.

-Rules regarding who derives citizenship at birth abroad via parents and grandparents have changed over the years, and applicability depends upon the date of birth of the child.
+Rules regarding who derives citizenship at birth abroad via parents and grandparents have changed over the years.
+Applicability depends upon the date of birth of the child.